Who's Behind Listverse?

 Throughout time, religious ideology and belief in the supernatural have both helped and terrified human beings.
-As prehistoric cave paintings have demonstrated, the belief in forces beyond our control and comprehension predate agriculture, civilization, alphabets, and other aspects of human life which came about when the hunter-gatherers first tamed the land and the animals.
+As prehistoric cave paintings have demonstrated, the belief in forces beyond our control and comprehension predates agriculture, civilization, alphabets, and other aspects of human life, which came about when the hunter-gatherers first tamed the land and the animals.

 For all the fear that Christianity has bestowed upon occultism, the practice itself isn’t exactly harmful.
 In fact, it often serves as a spiritual experience for its practitioners, much like the belief in unorthodox deities such as Satan.
 Here are 10 strange and unusual occult practices from history.

-Seances are occult practices conducted by mediums, almost always with the intention of contacting the dead or persons who’ve crossed over to another plane.
+Seances are occult practices conducted by mediums, almost always intending to contact the dead or persons who’ve crossed over to another plane.
 The French word “seance” translates to “sitting” in English, where practitioners would “sit” with spirits from another world.

 Usually, practitioners sit in a circle of six to eight people, hold hands, and attempt to diminish any distractions which may hinder their desired result of summoning the dead.
 Sometimes, mediums report hearing otherworldly voices along with seeing ghosts manifest from another world.